ejubkadric94/songsApp/Readme.md

 ```

 ## Usage
 Open `http://localhost:3000`.
 To login, you can use credentials `admin@songsapp.com:letmein`.
-Afterwards, use Postman to check out endpoints on resource server.
+Afterwards, use Postman to check out endpoints on resource (MediaApp) server.

 ## License